pypa/distlib/docs/reference.rst

       Verify sizes and hashes of the wheel's contents against the sizes and hashes declared in the wheel's RECORD.
-Raise a :class:`DistlibException` if a size or digest mismatch is detected.
+Raise a :class:`distlib.DistlibException` if a size or digest mismatch is detected.

       .. versionadded:: 0.1.8